Corporate Governance Code

 The sections below set out how we currently comply with the ten principles of the QCA Code.

-The strategy and business operations of the Group are set out in the Strategic Report on pages 4 to 19 of the Group's Annual Report 2017.
-The risk section of the Annual Report are on pages 16 and 17 and these deals with the challenges the business faces and how these challenges are mitigated/ addressed.
+The strategy and business operations of the Group are set out in the Strategic report on pages 2 to 31 of the Group's Annual Report 2023.
+The risk section of the Annual Report is on pages 22 to 26 and deals with the challenges the business faces and how these challenges are mitigated/ addressed.

 The Chief Executive is responsible for the leadership and day-to-day management of the Group.
 This includes formulating and recommending the Group’s strategy for Board approval and then executing the approved strategy.
-You can find a full description of the roles of the Board and the founder at www.dotdigitalgroup.co.uk.
+You can find a full description of the roles of the Board at www.dotdigitalgroup.com/about-us/board.